encode/httpx/docs/index.md

 ## Features

-LiveWire builds on the well-established usability of `requests`, and gives you:
+HTTP3 builds on the well-established usability of `requests`, and gives you:

 * A requests-compatible API.
 * HTTP/2 and HTTP/1.1 support.